read-write-web/banana-wiki/Scripting-with-Ammonite.md

   [(http://axel.deri.ie/~axepol/foaf.rdf#me, http://www.w3.org/1999/02/22-rdf-syntax-ns#type, http://xmlns.com/foaf/0.1/Person) [null], (http://axel.deri.ie/~axepol/foaf.rdf#me, http://xmlns.com/foaf/0.1/name, "Axel Polleres"^^<http://www.w3.org/2001/XMLSchema#string>) [null], ...])
 ```

-Having the graph we construct the pointed graph which we can explore it the way we did  in the previous section.
-But here you are likely to learn something new,
-since you did not put this data together.
+Having the graph we construct the pointed graph, allowing us then to explore it as we did in the previous section.
+But here we are likely to learn something new, since we did not put this data together ourselves.

 ```Scala
 @ val pg = PointedGraph[Sesame](bblUrl,hg.get)